Programs, Workshops & Keynotes

 - Adult programs for libraries, lifelong learning, etc.

-In addition to his considerable experience on stage and in the classroom, Andrew also spent three years bartering off his daughter's daycare by working with kids aged 18 months through kindergarten.
+In addition to his considerable experience on stage and in the classroom, Andrew also spent three years working in his daughter's daycare with kids aged 18 months through kindergarten.
 From writing songs about the life cycle of butterflies and learning how to interact with others, to co-opting traditional folk melodies to create songs for the harvest of the season, he uses a wealth of resources, different musical instruments and styles, and the gift of creativity to create mirth and music with little people.

 Andrew's workshops have three common goals in any setting: